harmcoenen/ip-cam/README.md

 ## Start the security suite
 * Since all is set up now just reboot the RaspBerry Pi3 and the suite should start automatically after boot.
-* The following comands can be used to control the two services.
+* The following commands can be used to control the two services.
 ```
 sudo systemctl enable ip-cam.service
 sudo systemctl enable picamera.service